hernantz/blog/content/its-the-competition-stupid.md

 ### Governments don't have enough competition

-Goverments are thought to be good monopolies

 USAR ESTE EJEMPLO>
 Caso del banco de los pobres como alternativa a subsidios + caso de ycombinator http://blog.ycombinator.com/moving-forward-on-basic-income http://www.nytimes.com/2016/06/01/business/economy/universal-basic-income-poverty.html

-There's a natural tendency for goverments to grow and freedoms to shrink.
-The government can default but not disappear.
-That is not fair with other competitors.

 > An economy has untold possible outcomes.
 Its complexity comes both from the
 > near infinite variety that can come from permutations of simple rules, and